Are you looking for a fulfilling marriage, one overrun with joy?

 If you find God's directives to be repulsive or sexist, you don't know God and are not overcoming the "desire" which enslaves and robs you of what you seek most—Joy.

 In these last days, Satan is again enticing women to be like god.
-His message is coming through media and books where women regularly overpower and outshine men in adventure movies.
+His message comes through media and books where women regularly overpower and outshine men in adventure movies.
 It's programming in the literal sense of the word.
 When women attempt to achieve these same advantages over men, the result is further frustration and loss of joy.
 Better follow God's directives than Satan's lies.

 God's directives are not interdependent, which means if one spouse is remiss in doing their part, the other is not exempt from doing theirs, but neither is your reward dependent on their obedience—only yours.